knutvalen/knutvalen-blog-content/viper/index.md

 ![alt text](https://github.com/knutvalen/knutvalen-blog-content/blob/master/viper/testsStructureImage.png?raw=true)
 The VIPER architectural pattern can make unit testing your code a delightful experience.
 You can easily write unit tests for any part of a VIPER module.
 By mocking and stubbing the other parts you can inject them as dependencies in the VIPER part (or system) under test.
 I added a complete set of unit tests to our app, specifically testing the two VIPER modules.
 There’s also a basic UI test included.
 I managed to get as much as 98% test coverage with these tests.
 ![alt text](https://github.com/knutvalen/knutvalen-blog-content/blob/master/viper/testCoverageImage.png?raw=true)
-You can run these tests in Xcode by hitting `command + U`.
+You can run these tests in Xcode by hitting command + U.